 - Increased Risk: Failing to understand the actual expenses can also increase the risk of financial trouble.
 If a property is not generating enough income to cover expenses, the investor may be forced to sell it at a loss or default on their mortgage.

 The expenses of owning a rental house will be significant over time.
-Academic studies have shown that the average operating expenses of a rental portfolio is about 40% of the rental income.
+Academic studies have shown that the average operating expenses of a rental properties are about 40% of the rental income.
 This is a considerable number, and when paired with a mortgage payment, it will consume an enormous portion of the monthly rent.

-Understanding your expenses when flipping a house is just as crucial as buying a rental property.
+Understanding that your expenses are considerably more than property taxes and insurance is just as crucial as doing due diligence when buying a rental property.
 You must stay within your renovation budget when engaged in a house flip.
 If this budget is inaccurate, and you go over your estimate by even a tiny amount, you could end up with a loss after selling the property and paying a real estate agent’s commission.

 3. Relying On Appreciation